 Site location

-The proposed location of the new substation is the south-eastern side of the Gravity Smart Campus.
+The proposed location of the new substation is the eastern side of the Gravity Site.
 This land is identified in the Local Development Order for energy infrastructure.

-The location is directly underneath the new high voltage electricity line that NGET has constructed in the area.
+The location is directly underneath the new high-voltage electricity line that NGET has previously constructed in the area.
 This avoids the need for any additional pylons or overhead wires.

-A temporary construction compound, including welfare units and parking for workers is also required.
+A temporary construction compound, including welfare units and parking for workers, has also been established adjacent to Woolavington Road.

 Indicative project timeline